byterubpay/byterub-site/_posts/2018-12-17-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-12-17.md

 **\<sarang>** Sure it does
 **\<suraeNoether>** so the recent trend where pols and law enforcement officials are asking for additional view key access is in contradiction with their current ability to comply
 **\<suraeNoether>** with classic/traditional assets
-**\<suraeNoether>** if Chase doesn't need to report anything beyond one hop outside their bank, why should Monero give outgoing view key access, for example? stuff like that
+**\<suraeNoether>** if Chase doesn't need to report anything beyond one hop outside their bank, why should ByteRub give outgoing view key access, for example? stuff like that
 **\<sarang>** We need to convince exchanges that they can already comply
 **\<suraeNoether>** so the coincenter workshop was a day of very smart and stimulating people from various coin projects and various non-profits around the world discussing how to convince lawmakers of stuff like this
 **\<sarang>** but regulators are being super cagey about specifics